A Guide for Humanitarian, Health Care, and Human Rights Workers

 Psychological First Aid Manual (PFA)

-The Terrorism Disaster Branch of the National Child Traumatic Stress Network and the National Center for PTSD (2006)
+National Child Traumatic Stress Network and the National Center for PTSD (2006)

 PFA is an evidence-informed modular approach for assisting people in the immediate aftermath of disaster and terrorism: to reduce initial distress, and to foster short and long-term adaptive functioning.
 It is for use by mental health specialists including first responders, incident command systems, primary and emergency health care providers, school crisis response teams, faith-based organizations, disaster relief organizations, Community Emergency Response Teams, Medical Reserve Corps, and the Citizens Corps in diverse settings.